Neum: Climate

 The climate of the area is Mediterranean, characterized by mild winters and dry summers, with three times more rain in the rainier than in the drier months, during which the mean precipitation does not exceed 40 mm.
 The mean yearly precipitation observed is of 1316 mm.
 The dominant winds come from the north, north-east and north-west.
 The average sea temperature (as observed in Neum) ranges from 13 °C in January to 28 °C in July and August.

 Vegetation is the evergreen Mediterranean type, and subtropical flora (palm trees, agaves, cacti) grow in Neum and its surroundings.

-Demographics

-All demographic data per Statistica.ba website: